-- Public Transport: Don’t take taxis they can really cost an arm and a leg, depending on the city.
-In my Exclusive City Guides I do go in detail about how to go about transportation.
+- Public Transport: Don’t take taxis; they can cost an arm and a leg, depending on the city.
+In my Exclusive City Guides, I do go in detail about how to go about transportation.
 In major European cities, it is better to use buses, trams, underground or even trains.

 Will I Get Lonely Traveling Alone?